opensandiego/opensandiego.github.io/index.md

 * [Flashlight](http://flashlight.opensandiego.org) – A collection of links to sources of all kinds of data relevant to the San Diego region.
 Compiled by [Dave Maass](https://twitter.com/DaveMaass).
 * [IT for Politicos](http://opensandiego.org/ITforPoliticos.html) - Ten local technology leaders will provide an informative and fast paced introduction to everything you need to know to maximize your use of technology in government.
 *  Meet the Candidate - A series of casual conversations with candidates and elected officials about technology in government.
-    * [Carol Kim](https://www.youtube.com/watch?v=JDV_Fd9rdgg&list=UUFW163NlCjHmQK3c0zlY7JQ) - Candidate for San Diego City Council, District 6
+    * Carol Kim - Candidate for San Diego City Council, District 6.
+[Watch the Video]((https://www.youtube.com/watch?v=JDV_Fd9rdgg&list=UUFW163NlCjHmQK3c0zlY7JQ)
-    * [Chris Cate](https://www.youtube.com/watch?v=NOOw_VpdXYM) - Candidate for San Diego City Council, District 6
+    * Chris Cate - Candidate for San Diego City Council, District 6.
+[Watch the Video](https://www.youtube.com/watch?v=NOOw_VpdXYM)
 * [City of San Diego Website Redesign](https://www.youtube.com/watch?v=PKZEUb-OWxQ)

 <div class="text-center">
   <p>Proud host of San Diego’s <a href="http://brigade.codeforamerica.org">Code for America Brigade</a>.</p>